CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ### Headers

-Each request and response sent has meta data, information about the data, at the beginning called a `header`.
-The `header` contains information such as a
+Each HTTP request and response sent has metadata, information about the data, at the beginning called a `header`.
+The `header` contains information such as a:

 - status code indicating whether a request was successful
 - content type which indicates what the request or response contains